abduulrahmankhalid/Kaggle-Machine-Learning-Courses/README.md

 # Kaggle Machine Learning Courses Exercises

-### This Repository is part of the Mahcine Learning Internship at Technocolabs.
+#### This Repository is part of the Mahcine Learning Engineer Internship at Technocolabs.